GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/platform/playground/README.md

-# Machine learning platform (MLP) on GKE reference architecture: Sandbox
+# Playground Machine learning platform (MLP) on GKE reference architecture

 This quick-start deployment guide can be used to set up an environment to familiarize yourself with the architecture and get an understanding of the concepts.